Rookout/docs/docs/debug-session-setup.md

 <iframe style="margin: 20px 0 0 0" width="560" height="315" src="https://www.youtube.com/embed/T20vi4CIKwM" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Filters can be chosen either directly from the table by clicking on the appropriate row/column in the table or from the drowndown menu by choosing from the following categories:
+Filters can be chosen either directly from the table by clicking on the appropriate row/column in the table or from the drop down menu by choosing from the following categories:

 **Labels**:\
 Labels are *name:value* pairs which you can tag instances with when you deploy Rookout.
 It is a best practice to label environments using the 'env' name, for example 'env:prod'.
 To read more about labels, see the [labels](https://docs.rookout.com/docs/projects-labels/) page.